jadzeidan/user-guides/bitbox01/eol-faqs.md

 # BitBox01 end-of-sale/life FAQs

 As of 12 November 2019, the BitBox01 is no longer available for purchase.
-If you are a BitBox01 owner, Please take the time to look through the FAQs below.
+If you are a BitBox01 owner please take the time to look through the FAQs below.

 ### Why is BitBox01 no longer being sold?

 The BitBox01 was released in 2016 and was being developed since 2014.
 Four years later, the industry has matured and we believe users should use the most up to date products when it comes to security.
 The BitBox01 will be superseded by the BitBox02.

 For more information, please read our [blog post](https://medium.com/shiftcrypto/announcing-the-bitbox01-aka-digital-bitbox-end-of-sale-and-end-of-life-dates-and-process-1da088f74e32).